 The Flinders Group National Park comprises seven islands: Flinders, Stanley, Blackwood, Maclear, Denham, King and Clack islands.
 These attractive islands feature rocky shores, rugged sandstone cliffs, hills and escarpments, and sand dunes.
 The islands slopes are covered in woodlands, mixed vine thickets, open heath and grasslands.
 Salt flats and mangrove forests occur in intertidal areas.
 Fringing reefs and highly diverse seagrass meadows surround the islands.
 The island group supports a variety of land and sea birds.

-The Aboriginal Traditional Owners of the Flinders Group islands and Cape Melville collectively identify as Yiithuwarra or saltwater people .
+The Aboriginal Traditional Owners of the Flinders Group islands and Cape Melville collectively identify as Yiithuwarra or 'saltwater people'.
 The cultural landscape of the island group, which has great meaning for the Yiithuwarra, contains many important Aboriginal heritage sites.
-Reflecting their long occupation, heritage sites include mammoth rock art galleries on Stanley Island that depict contact with European explorers in the late 1800s.
+Reflecting their long occupation, heritage sites include mammoth rock art galleries on Stanley Island that depict contact with Europeans.
 Following the stepped boardwalk up to the Yindayin rock shelter, there are hundreds of painted images depicting crocodiles, turtles and dugongs as well as tall ships.
-The shelter is also the birthplace of an important Elder.

 Access: The Flinders Group of islands is located adjacent to Princess Charlotte Bay, 25km west of Cape Melville and 11km north of Bathurst Heads, 340km north of Cairns on eastern Cape York.
 There are no wheelchair-accessible facilities on the island group.